laurentbarraud/wpf-chat-server/README.md

 Go to the [Releases](../../releases) section.
 Provided as a ZIP archive with compiled executables, compatible with Windows 7 and above (x64).

-Full technical documentation is available [here](/docs/ChatClient-documentation.pdf).
+A few pages of technical documentation is available [here](/docs/ChatClient-documentation.pdf).